Before you can enable Git version control for an existing local project, or clone a Git project from a remote repository, do the following:

-In the Settings dialog (Ctrl+Alt+S), select Appearance and Behavior | System Settings | Passwords on the left.
+In the Settings Preferences dialog (Ctrl+Alt+S), select Appearance and Behavior | System Settings | Passwords on the left.

 Select how you want DataGrip to process passwords for Git remote repositories:

 In native Keychain: select this option to use native Keychain to store your passwords.
 This setting is only available for MacOS and Linux.

 In KeePass: select this option to use the KeePass password manager to store your passwords.
 When you use the KeePass password manager, a master password will be used to access the file that stores individual passwords.
 Once DataGrip remembers your passwords, it will not ask for them unless you need to access the passwords database.
 Enter the password that will be used to access the c.kdbx file in the MasterPassword field.

 You can change the default location of the c.kdbx file in the Database field.

-c.kdbxfile, click and select Import from the drop-down menu, or click and specify the path to a local file containing your passwords.
+To import a c.kdbx file, click and select Import from the drop-down menu, or click and specify the path to a local file containing your passwords.